propadiene-1/browsing-history/README.md

 An interactive Streamlit dashboard to analyze your browsing history!

-Currently adapted to host a [Love Data Week](https://www.icpsr.umich.edu/sites/icpsr/about/news-events/international-love-data-week) event at Wellesley College.
+Currently adapted to host an event for [Love Data Week](https://www.icpsr.umich.edu/sites/icpsr/about/news-events/international-love-data-week) at Wellesley College.

 ### Descriptions